Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Subsequently we consider the 1D block-state decoration.
 For arbitrary 1D block, the unique candidate block-state is Majorana chain because of the absence of on-site symmetry.
 So all 1D block-states form a group:

-Majorana chain decoration on $\tau_1$ leaves 6 dangling Majorana fermions at each $\mu_1$ and 2 dangling Majorana fermions at each $\mu_2$.
-Consider the Majorana fermions as the edge modes of the decorated Majorana chains at each $\mu_1$, with the following rotational symmetry properties (all subscripts are taken with modulo 6):
+Majorana chain decoration on $\tau_1$ leaves 6 dangling Majorana modes at each $\mu_1$ and 2 dangling Majorana modes at each $\mu_2$.
+Consider the Majorana modes as the edge modes of the decorated Majorana chains at each $\mu_1$, with the following rotational symmetry properties (all subscripts are taken with modulo 6):

 Then consider the local fermion parity and its rotational symmetry property: